chiarasharp/2021-2022-don-t-lock-up-code/README.md

 ```bash
 pip install setup.py
 ```

+### 2. Put input repository inside project

+Put all the files that you need for starting the experiment inside the project root

-### 2. Run configuration
+### 3. Run configuration

-Then run the _config_ command for generating the .env file, storing all the information about paths, and starting the Virtual Environment
+Then run the command for generating the .env file, storing all the information about the repositories paths (DOAJ_journals, DOAJ_articles, OpenCitations dump), and starting the Virtual Environment.

 ```bash
 start-venv
 ```

-### 3. Run processing steps
+### 4. Run processing steps

 Run the program launch the _run_ command.